MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_journal.md

 ## Bound Actions

 The journal resource type offers a bound action called `post` which posts the corresponding journal batch.
-Posting the journal batch is illustrated in the following example:
+This is illustrated in the following example:
 `POST https://<server address>:<server API port>/<server instance name>/api/v2.0/companies({id})/journals({id})/Microsoft.NAV.post`

 The response has no content; the response code is 204.